-Easy Vodka Sauce Pasta is a perfect dinner idea, whether it’s Sunday dinner, holiday celebration, Valentine’s Day dinner, or just a dinner for two.
-This amazing creamy vodka pasta dish will make you feel like you are in pasta heaven!
+Because if you are reading this, you can EASILY make a great pasta bolognese your own kitchen.
+It's perfect dinner idea, whether it's Sunday dinner, holiday celebration, Valentine's Day dinner, or just a dinner for two.

-What pasta works best in vodka sauce?
+What pasta works best ?

 I chose Rigatoni for pasta here (it's tube-shaped and larger than penne - perfect for the thick meat sauce!) and added mushrooms and fresh basil.

+Simmer the sauce - Bring sauce to a bubble and reduce heat to simmer.
+Stir cream into sauce and simmer on low heat.
 When the sauce cooks with sausage, mushrooms, garlic, onions and tomatoes and of course, vodka, in it (see details in the recipe box), it will look like A LOT OF SAUCE!

-But wait, once you add pasta – you will think you didn’t have enough.
+3. Add pasta - But wait, once you add pasta - you will think you didn't have enough.
 To finish sauce preparation, cream and basil is added to the mixture at the very end, right before mixing it with pasta.

 Easy Vodka Sauce Pasta